Shadoshi26/SEP_Agile_Group_Project/UserStories.md

 <p>As a customer following a diet, I would like to be able to save my weekly/monthly diet so that I can access it without searching for each of them again. (-?)</p>
 <p>As someone with dietary restrictions, I want to be able to substitute ingredients on my grocery list with comparable ones.</p>
 <p>As a customer, I want to be able to review recipes, so that people can have a better idea what the recipe is like. (-?)</p>
+<p> As a customer, I want to be able to scale the recipes, so that I don't have an excess of leftovers and feed everyone adequetly. </p>
+<p>As a Database Administrator, I want a database with documentation so that we have persistent data. </p>